 How do I find work as a PI Employee?

 How do ethics come into play for Investigators?

 What Texas laws and board rules affect the PI?

 If you've asked any of the above questions, read on...

-This course is geared for those who wish to break into the Private Investigation industry, but can’t seem to get hired because they don’t have any Surveillance experience, (most employees do Surveillance 90% of the time).
+If you are new to the Private Investigator industry, this Surveillance Course is a great tool for those who can’t seem to get hired because they don’t have any Surveillance experience, (most employees do Surveillance 90% of the time).

 Many employers view potential employees with NO EXPERIENCE as a hassle to deal with and don't want to take the time to train them, or let them cut their teeth on a real active case.